Top 6 Underrated songs from The Neighbourhood

 I love the beginning with the high keys and guitar strings.
 Already giving an ambiance of the soft surroundings.

 The song is about wanting to make the first move with the enchanting feelings he has for this girl, he goes on to state these wonderful qualities about this girl.
 He wishes that it could have been different, but she's in another relationship and he has to accept that or wait for things to be different when she's not with this other guy.

 All he can hope for is that she never gets hurt.

-It's defiantly a lighthearted song about that the reality of having a crush or desire for a relationship won't work out as planned, but handling it with a positive way.
+It's defiantly a lighthearted song about the reality of having a crush or desire for a relationship won't work out as planned, but handling it positively.